Poland's Duda becomes first foreign leader to visit Trump during pandemic

-WASHINGTON (Reuters) - Polish President Andrzej Duda on Wednesday became the first foreign leader to visit U.S. President Donald Trump since the coronavirus pandemic led to global lockdowns, with the two sides close to signing a joint defense cooperation agreement.
+WASHINGTON (Reuters) - Polish President Andrzej Duda on Wednesday became the first foreign leader to visit U.S. President Donald Trump since the coronavirus pandemic led to global lockdowns, and the two leaders said they looked forward to signing a defense cooperation agreement.

 Duda’s visit appeared aimed at boosting his re-election campaign - Poland’s nationwide presidential vote is on Sunday.

-The visit could lead to an agreement to send more U.S. troops to Poland, bolstering defense cooperation between the two NATO allies and acting as a further counterweight against Russian aggression.
+An agreement would send more U.S. troops to Poland, bolstering defense cooperation between the two NATO allies and acting as a further counterweight against Russian aggression.

+“I think it sends a strong message to Russia,” Trump told a news conference with Duda in the White House Rose Garden, where he criticized other European countries for buying Russian energy.

-As Duda arrived, he said it was an honor to discuss next steps in relations at the White House.
-Trump said the two would have a very important meeting on economic and military matters.
+Duda said it was an honor to discuss next steps in relations at the White House.
+“Today we are entering another stage, namely there is a possibility of further increase in American troops in our country,” he said.

-“I don’t think we’ve ever been closer to Poland than right now,” Trump said.

-The U.S. Army already has an area support group in the region that can be tailored to increase the number of U.S. soldiers in Poland, a senior administration official said.
+The U.S. Army already has an area support group in the region that can be tailored to increase the number of U.S. soldiers in Poland.

-“We are looking closely with our Polish counterparts on a Defense Cooperation Agreement to realize the vision put forward by both our presidents.
-We are now focused on the final details for the legal agreements, which are similar to those that we’ve completed with other allies around the world,” the official said.

-It was unclear whether Trump would want to move U.S. troops withdrawn from Germany to Poland, an option raised by U.S. officials.
-Trump wants to take thousands of U.S. troops out of Germany, feeling the United States is bearing too much of a financial burden for the deployment.
+Trump said he might move U.S. troops from Germany to Poland.
+The Republican president wants to take thousands of U.S. forces out of Germany, feeling the United States is bearing too much of a financial burden for the deployment.

-Trump and Duda have scheduled a joint news conference in the White House Rose Garden after their Oval Office talks.
+“We’re going to be reducing our forces in Germany.
+Some will be coming home and some will be going to other places, but Poland would be one of those other places,” Trump said at the news conference.

-Critics have accused Duda and Trump of calling the visit four days before the Polish election in order to improve Duda’s chances of winning, as his lead in opinion polls has dropped in recent weeks.
+Critics have accused Duda and Trump of calling the visit just before the Polish election in order to improve Duda’s chances of winning, as his lead in opinion polls has dropped in recent weeks.

 According to Polish media reports, the United States could offer 2,000 soldiers to Poland, 1,000 more than initially agreed in June 2019.
 Those additional troops would include the U.S. Army V Corps from Kentucky and F-16s from Germany.